 Apps like Venmo, PayPal, and CashApp are a fantastic way for friends and family to split the bill or go in on a gift, but it’s not a great business option.
 Landlords accepting rent payments from tenants are subject to additional business fees, and there is no option to pass those fees on to your tenants.
 Landlords are also left susceptible to partial payments.

 One of the most popular ways to pay rent, checks are a relic of the past.
 Your tenant will first need to obtain checks as most bank accounts no longer include them, and there is little other need in today’s world for them.
-They’ll then need to write the check details and deliver it to you, either by mail, dropbox, or a face to face exchange.
+They’ll then need to write the check details and deliver it to you, either by mail, dropbox, or a face-to-face exchange.
 Now the ball is in your court.
 You’ll be responsible for endorsing and depositing the check into your account.
 All of this is undoubtedly costly when it comes to your precious time.

-What Our Customers Are Saying About Us
+What Our Customers are Saying

-What does ACH stand for?
+- What does ACH stand for?

 ACH stands for Automated Clearing House (a network for electronic payments).
 ACH is a tool that helps with direct deposit and automatic bill payments.

-What are the pros and cons of accepting credit cards for rent?
+- What are the pros and cons of accepting credit cards for rent?

 Credit cards give renters another option to make electronic payments.
 The downsides are the credit card fees, which can range from 2.5- 5.0%, and the risk that a renter could later dispute the charge and the landlord would have to prove the charge is legitimate.
 Credit card fees on PayRent are the responsibility of the tenant and are not paid by landlords.

-Is my banking information safe when using an online rent collection service?
+- Is my banking information safe when using an online rent collection service?

 Most online rent collection platforms comply with banking security standards including the encryption and protection of each user’s financial information.
 Online rent collection services are as safe as banks when it comes to protecting banking data.

-Can I collect rent online without giving my personal information to my tenant?
+- Can I collect rent online without giving my personal information to my tenant?

 Services like PayRent and other online payment platforms keep all of your data private and secure.
 Renters can pay rent on the service without knowing a landlord’s personal information like name, address, or bank account details.

-Can I collect rent using Zelle?
+- Can I collect rent using Zelle?

-Can I use Venmo to collect rent?
+- Can I use Venmo to collect rent?

 Venmo is a peer-to-peer payment service used for sending payments between individuals.
-According to their guidelines it is not recommended for accepting or paying rent.
+According to their guidelines, it is not recommended for accepting or paying rent.